 If you have two or more prior felonies on your record, or at least one aggravated felony, Arizona law allows a judge to sentence you to a longer prison term than the current felony charge mandates (Ariz.
 Rev. Stat. §§ 13-703, 13-704, 13-706).

-For most felonies, Arizona has a seven-year statute of limitations; meaning that prosecution must begin within seven years of the date the state became aware a crime was committed.
+For most felonies, Phoenix has a seven-year statute of limitations; meaning that prosecution must begin within seven years of the date the state became aware a crime was committed.
 However, there is no statute of limitations for very severe felonies like murder.

 Being convicted of a felony can seriously affect you personally and professionally for the rest of your life.
 This includes serving a significant amount of jail time, having to repay hefty fines, and even facing capital punishment sentencing where special circumstances are present.

 Phoenix Criminal Attorney provides our clients with focused legal assistance for even the most severe felony charges.
 We will not stop fighting for your rights by making sure that every possible legal option and defense strategy is available to you.
-If you have been charged with any class of felony offense in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you have been charged with any class of felony offense in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.